AtesBurak1/AtesBurak1/README.md

 - Student in Department of Computer Engineering at Çankaya University
 - Studying on Competitive Programming
 - Keen on about Machine&Deep Learning Algorithm's and AI
-- Currently Teaching Assistan at Çankaya University
+- Currently Teaching Assistant at Çankaya University

 <br><br>